-Major representative writers and their works should be covered in the course, with recognition of the diversity of literature and writers from the periods above.
-Material should be covered chronologically but may also be treated thematically or structurally.

-- 2. Lectures, discussions, or other assignments that pertain to the literary texts and writers covered in the course. - 3.
+- 1. Assigned readings from literary texts drawn from the works of representative writers from the science fiction genre including both the novel and short story.
+Major representative writers and their works should be covered in the course with recognition of the diversity of literature and writers from the genre of science fiction.
+Material may be covered chronologically, thematically, or structurally. - 2.
+Lectures, discussions, or other assignments that pertain to the literary texts and writers covered in the course. - 3.
 Lectures, discussion, or other assignments on the literary, social, historical, and philosophical context that pertain to the literary texts and writers covered in the course. - 4.
-Appropriate secondary material
+Appropriate secondary material on writers, literary works, or literary, social, historical, and philosophical context.